The first question I am going to answer is in this Cisco ISE Tutorial is “What is Cisco ISE and what does Cisco ISE do?

 - Monitoring Node (MnT)

-- Policy Services Node (PAN)
+- Policy Services Node (PSN)

 Depending on the size of your deployment all three personas can be run on the same device or spread across multiple devices for redundancy and scalability.
 Lets go through each persona and explain their function.